Sharrnah/whispering/documentation/configurations.md

 whisper_task: translate  # Whisper A.I.
 Can do "transcribe" or "translate".
 current_language: null  # can be null (auto) or any Whisper supported language (improves accuracy if whisper does not have to detect the language).
 model: small  # Whisper model size.
 Can be "tiny", "base", "small", "medium" or "large".
-condition_on_previous_text: true  # if enabled, Whisper will condition on previous text (more prone to loops or getting stuck).
+condition_on_previous_text: true  # Whisper-only.
+Qwen uses initial_prompt as context and ignores this switch.
-prompt_reset_on_temperature: 0.5,  # after which temperature fallback step the prompt with the previous text should be reset (default value is 0.5)
+prompt_reset_on_temperature: 0.5,  # Whisper-only: temperature step after which previous-text context is reset.
 energy: 300,  # energy of audio volume to start whisper processing.
 Can be 0-?????
 phrase_time_limit: 0,  # time limit for Whisper to generate a phrase.
 (0 = no limit)
 pause: 1.0,  # pause between phrases.
 initial_prompt: ""  # initial prompt for Whisper to try to follow its style. for example "Umm, let me think like, hmm...
 Okay, here's what I'm, like, thinking." will give more filler words.
-logprob_threshold: "-1.0",  # log probability threshold for Whisper to treat as failed. (can be negative or positive).
+logprob_threshold: "-1.0",  # Whisper-only; Qwen does not return the required confidence statistic.
-no_speech_threshold: "0.6",  # If the no_speech probability is higher than this value AND the average log probability over sampled tokens is below `logprob_threshold`, consider the segment as silent
+no_speech_threshold: "0.6",  # Whisper-only; Qwen relies on the application's VAD before inference.
-length_penalty: 1.0,
+length_penalty: 1.0,  # Also used by Qwen's generic Transformers beam search when beam_size > 1.
-beam_search_patience: 1.0,
+beam_search_patience: 1.0,  # CTranslate2/Whisper-specific; it has no equivalent Qwen mapping.
-repetition_penalty: 1.0,  # penalize the score of previously generated tokens (set > 1 to penalize)
+repetition_penalty: 1.0,  # Also used by Qwen through Transformers; 1 is neutral and > 1 penalizes repetition.
-no_repeat_ngram_size: 0,  # prevent repetitions of ngrams with this size
+no_repeat_ngram_size: 0,  # Also used by Qwen through Transformers; 0 disables it.
 whisper_precision: "float32"  # for original Whisper can be "float16" or "float32", for faster-whisper "default", "auto", "int8", "int8_float16", "int16", "float16", "float32".
 stt_type: "faster_whisper",  # can be "faster_whisper", "original_whisper", "speech_t5" or "seamless_m4t".
-temperature_fallback: true  # Set to False to disable temperature fallback which is the reason for some slowdowns, but decreases quality.
+temperature_fallback: true  # Whisper-only retry loop; Qwen performs one deterministic pass and ignores it.
-beam_size: 5  # Beam size for beam search. (higher = more accurate, but slower)
+beam_size: 5  # Beam-search width.
+Qwen3-ASR maps this to num_beams; 1 uses its official greedy, lowest-memory path.
 whisper_cpu_threads: 0  # Number of threads to use when running on CPU (4 by default)
 whisper_num_workers: 1  # When transcribe() is called from multiple Python threads
 vad_enabled: True,  # Enable Voice activity detection (VAD)